-Article 174 Special Cases of Delivery
+Special Cases of Delivery

-(1) A summons shall be served on a person deprived of liberty through the Court or through the administration of the institution where he is an inmate.

-(2) Persons who enjoy the right of immunity in Bosnia and Herzegovina, unless otherwise specified under international treaties, shall be served summons through the competent ministry of Bosnia and Herzegovina.

-(3) If the procedure set forth in Articles 408 and 409 of this Code does not apply, Bosnia and Herzegovina nationals abroad shall be served summonses through diplomatic or consular missions of Bosnia and Herzegovina in a foreign country, provided that the foreign state does not oppose this manner of service and that the person being served the summons voluntarily consents to receive the summons.
+- (1) A summons shall be served on a person deprived of liberty through the Court or through the administration of the institution where he is an inmate. - (2) Persons who enjoy the right of immunity in Bosnia and Herzegovina, unless otherwise specified under international treaties, shall be served summons through the competent Ministry in of Bosnia and Herzegovina. - (3) If the procedure set forth in Articles 408 and 409 of this Code does not apply, Bosnia and Herzegovina nationals abroad shall be served summonses through the diplomatic or consular missions of Bosnia and Herzegovina in a foreign country, provided that the foreign state does not oppose this manner of service and that the person being served the summons voluntarily consents to receive the summons.
 An authorized official of the diplomatic or consular mission shall sign the receipt as the person making the delivery if the summons is served within the mission office itself, and if the summons is sent by mail, he shall so indicate on the receipt.

-Article 175 Delivery to the Prosecutor
+Delivery to the Prosecutor

-(1) Decisions and other writs or notices shall be delivered to the Prosecutor through the filing office of the Prosecutor's Office.

-(2) In the case of delivery of decisions for which a period of time commences on the date of delivery, the date of presentation of the document to the filing office of the Prosecutor's Office shall be taken as the date of delivery.
+- (1) Decisions and other writs or notices shall be delivered to the Prosecutor by delivery to the writing office of the Prosecutor's Office. - (2) In the case of delivery of decisions for which a period of time commences on the date of delivery, the date of presentation of the document to the writing office of the Prosecutor's Office shall be taken as the date of delivery.

-Article 176 Applicability of Corresponding Provisions of Other Laws
+Applicability of Corresponding Provisions of Other Laws

-In cases that have not been specifically covered by this Code, the delivery shall be made according to the provisions that apply to a civil action before the Court.
+In cases that have not been specifically covered by this Code, the delivery shall be made according to the provisions that

-Article 177 Informing by Way of Telegram or Telephone
+Informing by Way of Telegram or Telephone

-(1) The persons other than the accused who are participants in the proceedings, may be informed of a summons to a main trial or other summons and of a decision postponing a main trial or other scheduled actions, by way of telegram or telephone if one can assume from the circumstances that the notice given in that manner will be received by the person to whom it is addressed.

-(2) An official note shall be made in the record that a summons or decision notice has been delivered in the manner provided by Paragraph 1 of this Article.

-Includes texts published in the OG BDBiH 48/04, 6/05, 14/07, 19/07, 21/07, 2/08, 17/09 and 9/13 (3) Harmful consequences prescribed for failure to take action may ensue for a person who has been informed or to whom a decision was sent according to Paragraph 1 of this Article only if it is ascertained that he timely received the summons or decision and was made aware of the consequences of a failure to act.
+- (1) The persons other than the accused who are participants in the proceedings, may be informed of a summons to a main trial or other summons and of a decision postponing a main trial or other scheduled actions, by way of telegram or telephone if one can assume from the circumstances that notice given in that manner will be received by the persons to whom it is addressed. - (2) An official note shall be made in the record that a summons or decision notice has been delivered in the manner provided by Paragraph 1 of this Article. - (3) The harmful consequences prescribed for failure to take action may ensue for a person who has been informed or to whom a decision was sent under Paragraph 1 of this Article only if it is ascertained that he received in sufficient time the summons or decision and was made aware of the consequences of a failure to act.

-CHAPTER XV EXECUTION OF DECISIONS
+CHAPTER XV - EXECUTION OF DECISIONS

-Article 178 Finality of Decisions
+Finality of Decisions

-(1) A judgment shall become final when it may no longer be contested by an appeal or when no appeal is admissible.

-(2) A judgment that becomes final shall be executed if its delivery has been carried out and if there are no legal obstacles to its execution.
-If an appeal has not been filed, or if the parties have waived or abandoned on the appeal filed, the judgment shall be considered executable by the expiration of the time period set forth for appeal, or as of the day of the waiving or abandonment of the appeal filed.

-(3) The Court shall be competent for the execution of final judgments.

-(4) If a military officer has been convicted, the Court shall deliver a certified copy of the final judgment to the body in charge of defense where the convicted person is registered.
+- (1) A verdict shall become final when it may no longer be contested by an appeal or when no appeal is admissible. - (2) A verdict that becomes final shall be executed if its delivery has been carried out and if there are no legal obstacles to its execution.
+If an appeal has not been filed, or if the parties have waived or abandoned on the appeal filed, the verdict shall be considered executable by the expiration of the time period set forth for appeal, or as of the day of the waiving or abandonment of the appeal filed. - (3) The Court shall be competent for the execution of final verdicts. - (4) If a commissioned official has been convicted, the Court shall deliver a certified copy of the final verdict to the body in charge for the defense in which the convicted person is registered.

-Article 179 Failure to Collect Fines
+Failure to Collect Fines